Srinivaskuppa243/FSD-2K24/README.md

-This file contains the front end part i have worked on viz..
+This repository contains the front end part i have worked on viz..
 HTML CSS JAVASCRIPT